Receive information regarding T3 application availability and deadlines.

 What schools do T3 teacher leaders currently work in?
 Do you apply for a specific school or position?

 T3 teacher leaders currently work in eight schools in Boston: five of Boston’s turnaround schools -- Blackstone Elementary, Orchard Gardens K-8, Trotter Elementary, Holland Elementary and Dearborn Middle -- as well as Roger Clap Innovation School, Mario Umana Academy, and Sarah Greenwood K-8 in Boston.
 In Fall River, MA, T3 partner schools are Henry Lord Middle and Carlton Viveiros Elementary.
-For 2013-2014, T3 will add the Mattahunt Elementary School in Boston.
+For 2013-2014, T3 will add the Mattahunt Elementary School and Dever-McCormack K-8 in Boston.

 Applicants are usually matched to a specific school and available position during the T3 selection process.
 In some cases, T3 applicants already work in or have independently applied for a teaching position in a partner school.
 In either case, the principals of T3 partner schools make final hiring decisions.
 During the application process, all T3 applicants will identify the partner schools for which they would like to be considered.